Azure/azure-cli/doc/quoting-issues-with-powershell.md

 ## Best practice: use file input for JSON

-For complex arguments like JSON string, the best practice is to use Azure CLI's `@<file>` convention to load from a file to bypass the shell's interpretation mechanisms.
+For complex arguments like JSON string, the best practice is to use Azure CLI's `@<file>` convention to load from a file to bypass the shell's interpretation.

 Note that At symbol (`@`) is [splatting operator](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_splatting) in PowerShell, so it should be quoted.